 - Working as an endurance aid (18);

 - Greater speed of reaction time (19);

 - Increased mental alertness to reduce fatigue (20).

 If you need a quick fix in fighting fatigue, use of caffeine 60 minutes prior to exercise can be helpful (21).
 If your fatigue is more deeply rooted than simply not having enough energy to get to the gym, caffeine will only act as a temporary fix.

 Take home message

-Do you suffer with a fuzzy head?
-Confused and dopey when tired?
-Maybe Folic acid is the way to go.
+- Do you suffer with a fuzzy head?
+Confused when tired?
+Maybe folic acid is the way to go.